 The thing that drove me to share cooking classes was, in addition to pass on my experiences to others, knowing that “cooking” with people of other cultures was also my personal enrichment.

-Want to learn more about Chef Antonella, her family’s history, and the rustic flavors of rural Lazio?
-Read more about our complete cooking vacation in rural Lazio on our website, including a complete day-by-day itinerary.
+Want to learn more about the rustic flavors of the Italian countryside?
+Read more about our authentic cooking vacations in Italy on our website, including a complete day-by-day itinerary.
 And of course, call us or write if you have any questions!